Last Updated on

 Their net zero design is achieved by combining solar, geothermal, LED, and insulation technology, resulting in a sustainable lifestyle that is financially smart.
 Over the course of a year, these proven technologies save approximately $20,000 in combined energy bills while also increasing reliability and lowering the maintenance requirements and costs for the home.

-In addition, these houses also have the latest smart home technology with an integrated Sonos sound system, remote thermostats, and remote security system that can be controlled by your phone, so you can monitor and prepare your house for your arrival.
+In addition, these houses also have the latest smart home technology with an integrated Sonos sound system, lighting controlled by smartphones, remote thermostats, and remote security system that can be controlled by your phone, so you can monitor and prepare your house for your arrival.

 So far, the trio has completed 6 homes and are currently working on an additional two homes now.